MaheshK0/Gahan_AI_assignment/DESIGN.md

 - `partial_packets` — incremented by `finish()` if the stream ends mid-packet.

-One subtlety worth calling out for the interview discussion: because this is a genuine single-pass streaming parser, once a byte has been consumed as part of a (possibly-failing) packet attempt, it cannot be retroactively reinterpreted as the start of a different packet — a real UART receiver has no way to "rewind" bytes it has already shifted in either.
+One important characteristic of this implementation is that it operates as a true single-pass streaming parser.
+As each incoming byte is processed, it becomes part of the current parsing sequence and is not reconsidered as the beginning of a new packet, even if the current packet later turns out to be invalid.
+This behavior reflects the operation of real UART communication systems, where received bytes are processed sequentially without the ability to rewind or reprocess previously received data.
 Concretely, `uart_stream.bin` contains a corrupted packet at offset `0x20` whose bogus payload happens to contain the byte sequence `AA 55` (a fake SOF).
 A buffering/backtracking parser could try re-interpreting starting from that inner `AA 55`; this parser does not —